What Film and Video Editors and Camera Operators Do

 - Collaborate with a director to determine the overall vision of the production

 - Discuss filming and editing techniques with a director to improve a scene

 - Select the appropriate equipment, such as the type of lens or lighting

 - Shoot or edit a scene based on the director’s vision

-Most camera operators have one or more assistants working under their supervision.
-The assistants set up the camera equipment and may be responsible for storing it and caring for it.
+Many camera operators have one or more assistants working under their supervision.
+The assistants set up the camera equipment and may be responsible for its storage and care.
 They also help the operator determine the best shooting angle and make sure that the camera stays in focus.

-Likewise, editors usually have a few assistants.
-The assistant supports the editor by keeping track of each shot in a database or loading digital video into an editing bay.
-Assistants also may do some editing themselves.
+Likewise, editors often have one or more assistants.
+The assistants support the editor by keeping track of each shot in a database or loading digital video into an editing bay.
+Assistants also may do some of the editing tasks.

-The increased use of digital filming has changed the work of many camera operators and editors.
-Many camera operators prefer using digital cameras, because these instruments give the operator more angles to shoot from.
-Digital cameras have also changed the job of some camera assistants: instead of loading film or choosing lenses, they download digital images or choose a type of software program to use with the camera.
+The increased use of digital filming has changed the work of a large number of editors and camera operators.
+Many operators prefer using digital cameras because these smaller, more inexpensive instruments give them more flexibility in shooting angles.
+Digital cameras also have changed the job of some camera assistants: instead of loading film or choosing lenses, they download digital images or choose a type of software program to use with the camera.
 In addition, drone cameras give operators an opportunity to film in the air, or in places that are hard to reach.

 Nearly all editing work is done on a computer, and editors often are trained in a specific type of editing software.

 The following are examples of types of camera operators: